 Stomach acid is one of our first lines of defence against pathogenic organisms and food antigens.
 When these substances are ingested, stomach acid destroys them, preventing them from entering circulation.
 1 2

-A bacteria know as H. Pylori thrives when the stomach doesn’t make enough acid.
+A bacteria known as H. Pylori thrives when the stomach doesn’t make enough acid.
 H. Pylori has been shown to cause ulcers and is also associated with Barrette’s Esophagitis and oesophageal cancer.
 3 H. Pylori is also associated with decreased secretion of intrinsic factor, which is necessary for adequate absorption of B12.
 4

 Testing to see if you have low stomach acid

 There are a couple of tests used to determine the level of stomach acidity.
-The fist one is a medical test and the second is an easy test that can be done by anyone.
+The first one is a medical test and the second is an easy test that can be done by anyone.

 Test #1 The Heidelberg Capsule Test (HCT): In the HCT, the doctor gives you a pill to swallow that relays the acidity of the stomach to a monitor.
 The ability of the stomach to increase stomach acid can then be recorded.